hongjunbai/imat/README.md

 2008 (a few adaptations later on) -- old, still functional.

 Directories:
-* imat/ - Headers only or template library files
+* imat - Template library files
-* demos/ - Demo or examples (also as tests in developement)
+* demos - Demos or examples (also tests in developement)

 ---
 Compile and run the test: